awsdocs/amazon-s3-developer-guide/doc_source/cloudwatch-monitoring.md

 1. \(Optional\) To filter by the **StorageType** dimension, enter the name of the storage class in the search field\.

 **To view a list of valid metrics stored for your AWS account using the AWS CLI**
-+ At a command prompt, use the following command:
++ At a command prompt, use the following command\.

   ```
   1. aws cloudwatch list-metrics --namespace "AWS/S3"